-Every life insurer (that’s selling you a medically underwritten term life insurance policy) is going to analyze your application and medical history for some major health triggers.
+Every life insurer (that’s selling you a medically underwritten term life insurance policy) is going to analyze your application and medical history for some significant health triggers.
 You might be tempted to think, well, I won’t get a medically underwritten term life insurance policy then.

 Don’t do that.

 Medically underwritten term life insurance is one of the most affordable types of life insurance available.
 That’s why it’s the only type we sell.
 The reason medically underwritten coverage is often a better value is because the life insurer, through the application and medical exam, has a pretty clear insight into your health and lifestyle.
 This knowledge enables the insurer to personalize the premium pricing to you and only you — versus pricing it more generally like they must do with simplified issue policies.
 Uusually, a non-medically underwritten policy should only be considered if you have chronic or severe health issues.

 Below, I’ve outlined some key application questions that result in the most inquiries from our customers, which you may be wondering about too.